 Yotel Glasgow’s rooftop venue VEGA is adding to the festivities by hosting a Halloween party on October 28 full of horror-themed cocktails, spooky sing-alongs and a fancy dress competition.
 What is more, the first 100 arrivals will receive a free cocktail and the pictures from the photo booth will also be free of charge!
 Visitors can also enjoy spooky sing-alongs in the karaoke room that will be transformed into a Halloween ‘wonderland’.

 If you dare, set off on a ghostly journey around one of the most haunted cities in the world.
 This tour sends you around Glasgow to uncover the city’s dark past about the old buildings full of sinister secrets.
 Starting at Glasgow Central Station, the 65-minute experience sends you to 14 different locations, each one more occult than the last.
 Make sure to enlist the brightest minds you know, as you’ll need all the help you get as you search the city for answers.

-On November 2, Bird & Blend Tea Co. will become a potion-making witches den where guests can make up love potions, money spells and taste some spooky teas.
+On October 30, Bird & Blend Tea Co. will become a potion-making witches’ den where guests can make up love potions, and money spells and taste some spooky teas.
 The eerie event will grant guests after-hours access to the stores for a Tea Lock-In and an exclusive evening of spooky tea tasting.
 Creations like Black Magic Matcha and Goth Lattes will be sure to set tea enthusiasts on a journey of ghoulish fun.